Infant Safe Sleep

 ALONE: Baby sleeps alone in an empty crib.

-• Share the room, not the bed: Bed-sharing significantly increases the risk of sleep-related death.
-This includes, when a caregiver falls asleep holding baby on a couch, bed, or recliner.
+Bed-sharing greatly increases the risk of sleep-related deaths, including when a caregiver falls asleep holding a baby on a couch, bed, or recliner.

-• A safe sleep space for baby should be totally empty.
-Objects such as toys, pillows, stuffed animals, or bumpers increase baby's risk of entrapment, suffocation, or strangulation.
+A safe sleep space for your baby should be totally empty.
+Objects such as toys, pillows, stuffed animals, or bumpers increase your baby's risk of entrapment, suffocation, or strangulation.

 BACK: Baby should sleep on their BACK for every nap and every sleep.

-• Even if your baby has reflux or spits up a lot, according to the American Academy of Pediatrics (AAP), it is still safest to put baby on their back for every sleep.
-(Animation Airpipe)
+Even if your baby has reflux or spits up a lot, according to the American Academy of Pediatrics (AAP), it is still safest to put your baby on their back for every sleep.

-• Do not use products for sleep that are not designed for sleeping babies, such as Boppy pillow or Dock-a-tot.
+Do not use sleep products not designed for sleeping babies, such as a Boppy pillow or Dock-a-tot.

-If you do not have a crib, bassinet, or pack and play for your baby, talk with your healthcare team member.
-Or call Cribs for Kids toll-free at 1-888-721-2742 (CRIB)
+If you do not have a crib, bassinet, or pack-and-play for your baby, talk with your healthcare team member.
+You can also call Cribs for Kids toll-free at 1-888-721-2742 (CRIB).

 Did You Know?

-• There are many baby care products on the market.
+There are many baby care products on the market.
 Check the CPSC when registering for a baby shower and before using an infant care product.
+Learn more about baby sleep recalls.

-• If baby falls asleep in a car seat, stroller, swing, infant carrier or sling, then baby should be moved to a safe sleep space as soon as possible.
+Where your baby sleeps is essential.
+If a baby falls asleep in a car seat, stroller, swing, infant carrier, or sling, it should be moved to a safe sleep space as soon as possible.

-Ask your pediatrician, OBGYN, or nurse if you have any questions or concerns about safe sleep.
+Ask your pediatrician, OBGYN, or nurse for any questions or concerns about safe sleep.

 Safe Sleep Academy